-Several studies in addition to the above have emphasised that the FDI-growth nexus exhibits a nonlinearity in the relationship that depends on the host country's institutional absorptive capacity, as proxied by various indicators such as economic freedom, rule of law, control of corruption, democracy, external debt, political risk, regulatory quality, among others (see section 2 - and Table 1 - for review of the literature).
+Several studies in addition to the above have emphasised that the FDI-growth nexus exhibits a nonlinearity in the relationship that depends on the host country's institutional absorptive capacity, as proxied by various indicators such as economic freedom, rule of law, control of corruption, democracy, external debt, political risk, regulatory quality, among others (see Section 2 - and Table 1 - for review of the literature).
 Nevertheless, while the evidence is generally supportive of the view that institutions facilitate the local absorptive capacity, the empirical literature has not conclusively established specifically what type of institutions matter most in maximising the growth benefits from inward FDI.
-Studies in the growth literature have found that institutions are fundamental in explaining observed differences in factors of production that are considered the proximate determinants of economic growth, such as innovation, education, and capital accumulation (North and Thomas, 1973; Knack and seepted Articl an indirect, but sustained, positive impact through its inspirational role in creating sound economic policies and laws, warranted by changing institutional demands for higher quality.
-In a similar vein, we argue that the attractiveness of the political environment in the host country, driven by better quality and flexibility of its institutional structures, may inspire multinationals to invest (or expand their operations) there, which consequently yields higher growth prospects for the host economy.
+Studies in the growth literature have found that institutions are fundamental in explaining observed differences in factors of production that are considered the proximate determinants of economic growth, such as innovation, education, and capital accumulation (Acemoglu et al., 2001; Hall & Jones, 1999; Knack & Keefer, 1995; North & Thomas, 1973).
+In this paper, we